rentalcustard/rails-vs-oo/view-layer/01_view_layer_wtf_is_an_object_again.md

 !SLIDE bullets incremental
 # Why? #
-  * Watch your models' BMI
   * Presenters can look like models
   * Presenters control access to their data
+  * Models only have 2 responsibilities